LightAPIs/bookmark-url-batch-replacer/README.md

 ## Installation

+### Chromium 88+

 Go to the [Chrome Web Store](https://chrome.google.com/webstore/detail/bookmark-url-batch-replacer/dfnljilidcnlgaaacemdciplbblpjanll) to download and install.

 ### Other

 Start the browser and type `chrome://extensions/` in the address bar to enter Extensions Page, click the switch in the upper right corner of the webpage to turn on "Developer mode":

-- 1. Go to the [Releases](https://github.com/LightAPIs/bookmark-url-batch-replacer/releases/latest) to download the extension `crx` file.
+1. Go to the [Releases](https://github.com/LightAPIs/bookmark-url-batch-replacer/releases/latest) to download the extension `crx` file.
 Drag to Extensions Page to install.
-- 2. Go to the [Releases](https://github.com/LightAPIs/bookmark-url-batch-replacer/releases/latest) to download the extension package `zip` file and unzip it.
+2. Go to the [Releases](https://github.com/LightAPIs/bookmark-url-batch-replacer/releases/latest) to download the extension package `zip` file and unzip it.
 And click "Load unpacked" button, select the root directory of the previously unzipped file to complete the installation of the extension.

 ## Related projects